akvorado/akvorado/console/data/docs/06-internals.md

 Decoding is handled by [GoFlow2](https://github.com/NetSampler/GoFlow2).
-The network code to receive flows is heavily inspired but was not reused.
+The network code to receive flows is heavily inspired by it but not reused.
 While logging is often abstracted, this is not the case for metrics.
-Moreover, the design to scale is a bit different as *Akvorado* will create a socket for each worker instead of distributing incoming flows using message passing.
+Moreover, the design to scale is a bit different as *Akvorado* will create a socket for each worker instead of distributing incoming flows using a channel.

-Only Netflow v9 and IPFIX are currently handled.
-However, as *GoFlow2* also supports sFlow, support can be added later.
+Only Netflow v9 and IPFIX are currently supported.
+However, as *GoFlow2* also decodes sFlow, support can be added later.

-The design of this component is modular as it is possible to "plug" new decoders and new inputs easily.
-It is expected that most buffering to be done at this level by input modules that need them.
-However, some buffering also happens in the Kafka module.
+The design of this component is modular.
+It is possible to "plug" new decoders and new inputs easily.
+It is expected that most buffering is implemented at this level by input modules that require them.
+Additionnal buffering happens in the Kafka module.
 When the input is the network, this does not really matter as we cannot really block without losing messages.
-But with file-backed modules, it may be more reliable to not have buffers elsewhere as they can be lost during shutdown.
+However, with file-backed modules, it may be more reliable to reduce buffers as data can be lost during shutdown.

 ## GeoIP

-The component is mostly boring, with the exception of having a goroutine watching for the modification of the databases to update them.
+The component is straightforward.
+It watches for the modification of the databases in order to update the a local cached copy.

 ## Kafka